A to Z of property investing

 a place where someone resides in.
 Examples include; single-detached dwellings (for instance a single home) or a dual dwelling (a dual occupacy home)

-equity is the difference between the current value of a property and how much is owing against the property's mortgage
+when buying an investment property, equity is the difference between the current value of a property and how much is owing against the property's mortgage

 Loan to Value Ratio (LVR):